-- Light therapy for acne is a method of acne treatment that utilizes specific wavelengths of light to target acne-causing bacteria.
+- Light therapy for acne is a treatment that utilizes specific wavelengths of light to target acne-causing bacteria

-- Blue light and red light therapies are often used to treat acne.
+- Blue light and red light therapies are commonly used for this skin condition

-- Light therapy is considered effective and safe against the symptoms of mild to moderate inflammatory acne.
+- Light therapy is considered safe and effective against the symptoms of mild to moderate inflammatory acne

-Light therapy is a safe, non-invasive treatment for mild to moderate acne breakouts.
-It utilizes specific light wavelengths–most often red light, blue light or a combination of the two–to target acne.
+Acne light therapy is a safe, non-invasive treatment for mild to moderate acne breakouts.
+It involves specific light wavelengths—most often red or blue light, or a combination of the two—to target acne.

 Contents